New Study Finds Hospital Readmissions Following Surgery are Not Tied to Errors in Care

 Additional complications resulting in readmissions that were identified during the analysis included dehydration or nutritional deficiency, bleeding, an intravenous blood clot and prosthesis or graft issues, but these varied greatly depending on the procedure.
 Still, the authors note that some of these complications, such as dehydration, are worth addressing as there might be opportunities to reduce their occurrence through better communication with patients, patient education, and innovative care redesign.

-“Underlying Factors Associated with Hospital Readmission Following Surgery in the United States,” is currently available on JAMA’s website* and will appear in the February 3, 2015 print edition of the journal.
+“Underlying Factors Associated with Hospital Readmission Following Surgery in the United States,” will appear in the February 3, 2015 print edition of the journal.